-It is common to filter and trim sequencing reads prior to SNV identification.
-However, we have taken a slightly different approach in our analysis.
-In the initial SNV identification step we have masked bases with Phred <30 but made no additional restrictions on the raw data.
-Only after putative SNV (those that exceed the frequency expected given a plasmid control) have been identified do we impose quality restrictions.
-Our approach treats variant nucleotides more stringently than consensus base calls, but this is of little concern for two reasons.
-Firstly, we have identified specificity as a large the problem in accurate SNV identification, and so stringently filtering potential false positives seems appropriate.
-Additional, since there are orders of magnitude more sequenced reads for a consensus base than there are for rare variant bases, and our thresholds are based on mean quality scores, it is unlikely we would remove any concensus bases from analysis.
+While read filtering and trimming are common in NGS datasets, we have taken a slightly different approach in our analysis.
+In the initial SNV identification step we masked bases with Phred <30 but made no additional restrictions on the raw data.
+We only imposed additional quality restrictions after putative SNV - those that exceed the frequency expected given a plasmid control - were identified.
+Our approach treats variant nucleotides more stringently than consensus base calls.
+We do not think that this differential stringency introduces unnecessary bias, Because we identified specificity as the major problem in accurate SNV identification, stringent filtering of potential false positives seems appropriate.
+Furthermore, the vast majority of reads call a consensus base and our mean quality score thresholds would therefore not be expected to remove many consensus base calls from the analysis.

-Frequency thresholds are an additional quality filter that is often applied to SNV after identification.
-Common thresholds range from 0.1% to 1%; however, there appears to a consensus that SNV identification is unreliable below 0.1%.
-We did not apply direct frequency thresholds.
-In our DeepSNV analysis no putative variants were found below 0.1% and we found in our case that frequency cut offs limited sensitivity and did not improve specificity.
-Read depth, or coverage, is another metric that is often used in conjunction with frequency to insure accurate SNV identification.
-Although we did not apply a direct coverage cut off, DeepSNV has been reported to require a coverage of ten times the reciprocal of frequency for sufficient power to call SNV.
-This means that a coverage of 1,000 is needed to detect a variant at 1% frequency.
+Frequency thresholds of 0.1 to 1% are an additional quality filter that is often applied to SNV after identification.
+We did not apply direct frequency thresholds in our analysis, as we found that arbitrary cut-offs limited sensitivity without improving specificity.
+Read depth, or coverage, is another metric that is often used in conjunction with frequency to ensure accurate SNV identification.
+Although we did not apply a direct coverage cut-off, DeepSNV has been reported to require a coverage of ten times the reciprocal of frequency for sufficient power to call SNV.
+Therefore, a coverage of 1,000x is needed to detect a variant at 1% frequency.
 In our analysis the lowest coverage for a true positive was 1795 (4.8% frequency) while the lowest coverage for a false positive variant was 966 (8.5% frequency).
-Read depth is an important variable in NGS based studies of viral diversity and it, with input concentrations determine the power to detect rare variants.
-If there are large biases in read depth or input levels, two similar populations may appear distinct based solely on ascertainment bias.
+If a given dataset has variability in read depth across the genome, SNV at identical frequencies may be detected with differing sensitivity.
+The application of variant frequency or read depth thresholds would lead to severe ascertainment bias in subsequent analyses of diversity.

-Despite high accuracy at 105 genomes per microliter we observed a decrease in sensitivity in our 103 genomes per microliter samples most likely due to the lack of power discussed above.
-However, this drop in sensitivity was accompanied by reduced specificity.
-At lower nucleic acid concentrations, our SNV pipeline relied more heavily on RT-PCR amplification, which is an error prone process.
-RT-PCR errors were indistinguishable from true positive variants, as they do not arise from a sequencing errors or bioinformatic artifacts.
-We were able to limit these errors which are sporadic and random (cite) by processing low input samples in duplicate, and achieved comparable accuracy to what was seen at 105 genomes per microliter.
-Quantifying and controlling for RT-PCR errors in this way will allow us to accurately compare patient-samples that fall in a wider this input.
+Few studies of intrahost diversity quantify or control for the number of genomes in a sample.
+We found that input copy number is a key factor in variant detection.
+Despite high accuracy at 105 genomes per microliter we observed a decrease in sensitivity in our 103 genomes per microliter samples.
+More importantly, this drop in sensitivity was accompanied by reduced specificity.
+At lower nucleic acid concentrations, our SNV pipeline relied more heavily on RT-PCR amplification, which tends to propagate errors that are otherwise indistinguishable from true positives in sequence data.
+We were able to limit these sporadic and random errors by processing low input samples in duplicate.
+Quantifying and controlling for RT-PCR errors in this way will allow us to accurately compare patient-derived samples that vary over a range of input.